Pakistan–United States relations: Background

-In 2021, U.S. Deputy Secretary of State Wendy Sherman told the Pakistani government, “We don’t see ourselves building a broad relationship with Pakistan, and we have no interest in returning to the days of hyphenated India-Pakistan,” she added.
-“That’s not where we are.
-That’s not where we’re going to be.”
+In 2021, U.S. Deputy Secretary of State Wendy Sherman told the Pakistani government, "We don't see ourselves building a broad relationship with Pakistan, and we have no interest in returning to the days of hyphenated India-Pakistan," she added.
+"That's not where we are.
+That's not where we’re going to be."

 Third-party factors in Pakistan–U.S. relations

 The U.S.'s troubled relationship with Pakistan continues to be eroded by crisis after crisis.
 It has been alleged that the ISI of Pakistan pays journalists to write articles hostile to the United States in the early 2010s.
-Despite this, both Pakistan and the United States continue to seek a productive relationship to defeat terrorist organizations in the War on Terror.
+Despite this, both Pakistan and the United States continue to seek a productive relationship to defeat terrorist organizations in the war on terror.
 But in recent years, "Islamabad has arguably lost some of its strategic significance in the West following the US/NATO withdrawal from Afghanistan".
 Pakistan once provided NATO with a supply route to Afghanistan, a link that dominated bilateral relations during the war.
 However, with the end of the war and the withdrawal of US troops from the region in the early 2020s, Pakistan's influence on the US disappeared and the US no longer needed it to engage with Afghanistan.

 Pakistan's decades-long rivalry and conflict with the U.S. strategic partner India in the context of Kashmir and all-weather strategic cooperation with China in the context of great power competition between the United States and China poses difficulties for the country's efforts to improve relations with the U.S.

+U.S. President Donald Trump said on 14 January 2026 that countries that do business with Iran will face a new 25% tariff.
+This includes Pakistan which imports 7% of Iran's goods to as of 2023.